-Parents should contact the School Office as soon as possible on the first day of an illness.
+Parents should contact the School Office as soon as possible on the first day of an illness .
+If the school does hear from parents by 9.15am they will ring all three contacts and if this is unsuccessful, a welfare check will be carried out.
 Children with any sickness or diarrhoea should be clear for at least 48 hours before returning to school (please see our 'Medicines in School' policy on our website for more information)

 Taking holidays during the school term is not an entitlement and is not authorised by the school.
 Permission for leave of absence other than illness must be sought from the Head Teacher and is granted only in exceptional circumstances, in accordance with the school’s Attendance Policy (see the school website).
 The school will not provide work for pupils taken out of school for unauthorised absence.